kcmerrill/genie/README.md

 ## Usage

-When starting `genie` there are a few options you can use. `dir` will determine where to save your lambdas. `port` will determine which port to run on.

 Lambdas can only(right now) be fetched from public github repos.
 Feel free to use the lambdas stored in this public repository as examples.
 For these demos, we'll assume `genie` is running at `http://localhost/`.

-To register a new github public lambda named `my.new.python`:
+To register a new github public lambda named `my.new.python.lambda`:

 ```bash
 curl -X GET http://localhost/my.new.python.lambda/github.com/kcmerrill/genie/lambdas/echo.py